esheldon/ngmix/README.md

 ngmix
 =====

-Gaussian mixture models for 2d images, implemented with python and numba.
+Gaussian mixture models for 2d images, implemented in python

-Note this code is still under heavy development, including an alternative implementation in C++.
+Note this is under heavy development.
 No stable API is yet provided.

-Also numba itself is under even heavier development, and in fact recent releases have broken backwards compatibility.
-This version only works with the 0.11 release series.

-See the caveats section below.

 examples
 --------